Hugh Corley was the only pupil of John McTimoney who had a Doctor of Chiropractic certificate signed by John McTimoney.

 In 2001, some graduates of The Witney School of Chiropractic and The Oxford College of Chiropractic trained in The McTimoney-Corley method of chiropractic, decided to create their own Practitioners Register in order to protect the McTimoney-Corley technique.
 This technique was called McTimoney-Corley Spinal Therapy.

 A ballot amongst its members regarding a merger with the McTimoney Chiropractic Association (MCA) was carried out in September 2001.
 The vote for the merger was carried with a small majority so the BAAC ceased functioning on the thirty-first of December 2001 and ceased to exist on the thirtieth of June 2002.
 The Association of McTimoney-Corley Spinal Therapists commenced on the first of July 2002 and became a limited company in October 2002.

-Another ballot amongst its members regarding a change of name from ‘spinal’ to ‘skeletal’ to reflect our technique of the ‘Whole Body Whole’ was carried out in Spring 2017.
-The vote for the change was carried with a large majority, so subsequently we will henceforth be called The Association of McTimoney-Corley Skeletal Therapists from the first of July 2017.
+Another ballot amongst its members regarding a change of name from ‘spinal’ to ‘skeletal’ to reflect our technique of the ‘Whole Body Whole’ was carried out in the Spring of 2017.
+The vote for the change was carried with a large majority so, from the first of July 2017, we have been called The Association of McTimoney-Corley Skeletal Therapists.

 You can rest assured that your fully insured and registered McTimoney-Corley Skeletal Therapist will continue to put your interests first.